chocolatey/docs/input/en-us/getting-started.md

 1. Starting in 0.9.10, Chocolatey will look for and run a chocolateyBeforeModify.ps1 file in the existing package prior to upgrading or uninstalling a package.
 This is your opportunity to shut down services and/or processes.
 This is run from the existing package, not the new version of the package.
 If it fails, it just passes a warning and continues on.
 2. Similar to install, except choco will make a backup of the package folder (and only the package folder) prior to attempting upgrade.
 3. The files snapshot is used to determine what files can be removed from the package folder.
 If those files have not changed, they will be removed.
 4. If the upgrade fails, choco will ask if you want to rollback the package folder to the previous version.
 If you choose to move roll back, it will put the backed up package directory back in place.
-This does not fix any folders you may have been using outside of the package directory, such as where the native installer may have installed a program to nor the location of `Get-ToolsLocation`/`Get-BinRoot` (e.g. `c:\tools`).
+This does not fix any folders you may have been using outside of the package directory, such as where the native installer may have installed a program to nor the location of `Get-ToolsLocation` (e.g. `c:\tools`).
 You will need to handle those fixes on your own.
 Chocolatey also doesn't rerun any install scripts on rollback.

 ### Uninstall